swog/network/README.md

 # network
-TCP nonblocking server and client
+Nonblocking server and client with nonblocking console input from external thread